top of page

 Simi Valley, CA 93065

-The Ronald Reagan Presidential Library and Museum is a presidential library in Simi Valley, California that is dedicated to the life and presidency of Ronald Reagan, the 40th President of the United States.
+The Ronald Reagan Presidential Library and Museum is a presidential library located in Simi Valley, California, dedicated to the life and presidency of Ronald Reagan, the 40th President of the United States.
 The library is operated by the National Archives and Records Administration (NARA) and is the burial site of President Reagan and his wife, Nancy Reagan.
 The library's collection includes documents, photographs, and other artifacts related to Reagan's life and presidency.

-The museum features exhibits on Reagan's life and career, including his time as an actor, his governorship of California, and his presidency.
-The museum also features interactive exhibits, such as a simulated White House press briefing room, and a full-scale replica of the Oval Office.
+The museum features exhibits on Reagan's life and career, including his time as an actor, his tenure as governor of California, and his presidency.
+The museum also features interactive exhibits, such as a simulated White House press briefing room and a full-scale replica of the Oval Office.
 If you're interested in the life and presidency of Ronald Reagan, the Ronald Reagan Presidential Library and Museum is a great place to visit.

 480 North Arroyo Boulevard